Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	For younger students: Use simpler scenarios and more teacher guidance
 •	For more advanced students: Let them create their own scenarios for the class to act out
 ________________________________________
-Chapter 2 Activities: Password Protection & Digital Footprints Activity 1: "Strong Password Workshop"
+Chapter 2 Activities: Privacy Settings & Digital Footprints

+**Story Connection:** This chapter aligns with when Turtle teaches Po about privacy settings, the Privacy Shield, and how information shared in the Digital Forest is difficult to remove once it's out there.
+The story quote: *"Information once shared is hard to take back," Turtle explained.* Turtle also shows Po the Privacy Shield and teaches him about privacy settings: *"We can use special privacy settings," he demonstrated, showing Po how to adjust controls on his tablet.
+"These are like fences around your digital bamboo garden."*

-Learning Objective: Students will understand the characteristics of strong passwords and practice creating them.
+Activity 1: "Create Your Privacy Shield" Workshop Learning Objective: Students will understand how privacy settings protect their information, similar to how the Privacy Shield protects Po.

+**Story Connection:** This activity directly connects to Turtle's lesson about the Privacy Shield, helping students understand that privacy settings are tools they can use to protect their information, just like Po learned.

 Materials:
 •	Construction paper "keys" in different shapes and colors
 •	Lock box or treasure chest